selvklart/sanity-block-selector/README.md

 ```

-## Scripts and getting this thing running:
+## Scripts and getting this thing running

 To install dependencies: